sharfin99/portfolio/index.md

 Hello!
 My name is Sharfin and I am a fourth year doctoral student at Columbia University.
 I am advised by Matei Ciocarlie and work on mechanical design of robotic manipulators.
 Before my PhD, I worked on design of minimally actuated quasi-passive walkers with Aaron Johnson, Sarah Bergbreiter, and Justin Yim.
 <br><br/>
-Overall, I am interested in intelligent, but simple mechanical designs that can be easily controlled and deployed in real robotic applications.
+Overall, I am interested in the design and control of intelligent, but simple mechanisms that can be deployed in real robotic applications.
 <br><br/>

 ---